-In many companies, failure to meet target is career limiting.
+In many companies, failure to meet targets is career-limiting.
 In Hoshin, it is considered a learning opportunity – unmet targets need countermeasures, not criticism.
-It takes considerable senior leadership to build a culture of trust in an organization that is rife with fear of failure.
+It takes considerable senior leadership to build a culture of trust in an organization rife with fear of failure.

 - Inconsistent, incorrect data

 Targets need to be measured against clean, real-time data in your organization sourced from multiple systems, and progress needs to be measured in a clear, consistent way.
 Organizations with Programme / Project Management Offices or Continuous Improvement Centres of Excellence may already have clean data sources and standards in place, but for those that do not, building this capability is paramount.

 As Leonard Bernstein put it, “To achieve great things, two things are needed: a plan, and not quite enough time.”

 Hoshin Kanri allows you to create - and quickly amend - a watertight plan across your organization and provides the clarity and commitment to quickly drive it through to fruition.

 It is not just a process or culture, but indeed a ‘secret sauce’: a way of thinking about strategy that can transform the fortunes of organizations that deploy it.